dyna-three/.github/profile/README.md

 # Welcome to Dyna-Three
-We are The B.Tech Robotics & Automation 2020-2024 Batch
+We are the students of B.Tech Robotics & Automation 2020-2024 Batch

 ----

 ### ABOUT US

 Hi There!👋 We are the Dyna-Three.
 We are Engineering Undergrads studying Robotics & Automation, Designing & Developing Projects.
-We are a group of Three students working to Learn, Explore and Create Stuff!
+We are a group of Three students, along with our HoD working to Learn, Explore and Create Stuff!

 ----